top of page

 FortiFlora now comes in tablet form, which is very convenient for pups eating solid food!
 The tablets are an excellent option for pups still eating in a group feeding scenario but can chew solid food.
 We give half of a tablet to each puppy rather than a whole tablet and find it the most effective probiotic on the market.

-The Toltrazuril will leave your puppy's body looking just the same as when it went in.
 In other words, you may notice white streaks in your puppy's stool.
 You may also notice that your puppy's stool looks lighter (light brown/yellow) and maybe a little slimy.
 If you have given Toltrazuril in the past 24 hours, this is likely the cause of your puppy's odd-looking stool.

 A yellow or white stool can also indicate other serious illnesses, so if you see light-colored stool or white streaks, consider when the last dose of Toltrazuril was given.
 If you are seeing oddly colored stool and it has been more than 24 hours since a dose of Toltrazuril was given, please seek veterinary treatment.